When to plant Larkspur in Hardee County, FL

 Hardee County, Florida is in USDA Hardiness Zone 9b.
 The average last spring frost is January 27 and first fall frost is December 20.

-Hardee County County sits in USDA Zone 9b.
+Hardee County sits in USDA Zone 9b.
 Larkspur grows reliably in zones 2a through 10b, so it's a good fit here.

-Can Larkspur grow in Hardee County County's climate?
+Can Larkspur grow in Hardee County's climate?

 Your Hardee County Garden Planner — Free